xlladdins/xll/docs/Excel4MacrosQ-S.md

 **RELREF**(**reference, rel\_to\_ref**)

-Reference    is the cell or cells to which you want to create a relative reference.
+Reference&nbsp;&nbsp;&nbsp;&nbsp;is the cell or cells to which you want to create a relative reference.

-Rel\_to\_ref    is the cell from which you want to create the relative reference.
+Rel\_to\_ref&nbsp;&nbsp;&nbsp;&nbsp;is the cell from which you want to create the relative reference.

-**Tip**   If you know the absolute reference of a cell that you want to include in a formula, but your formula requires a relative reference, use RELREF to generate the relative reference.
+**Tip**&nbsp;&nbsp;&nbsp;If you know the absolute reference of a cell that you want to include in a formula, but your formula requires a relative reference, use RELREF to generate the relative reference.
 This is especially useful with the FORMULA function, since its formula\_text argument requires R1C1-style references, and RELREF returns relative R1C1-style references.
 You can also use the FORMULA.CONVERT function to convert absolute references to relative references.

 **Examples**